 Pump (block heel is usually easiest)

 The stiletto is great for people who are comfortable in heels and have jobs that don’t involve traipsing across the city.
-My favorite stiletto brand, worn by Meghan Markle and Kate Middleton is Sara Flint.
-They are amazing quality and are so incredibly comfortable.
+My favorite stiletto brand, worn by Meghan Markle and Kate Middleton is Sarah Flint.
+They are of amazing quality and are so incredibly comfortable.

 Business Casual Sweaters